Editorial: Safety is everyone’s top priority

 FAA acting administrator Dan Elwell, meanwhile, has expressed hope that his agency can restore the collaboration with other world agencies that broke down in the immediate wake of the Ethiopian crash.
 That’s a worthy ambition that will do much to lift this industry’s reputation to its rightful place as one that always makes safety its top priority.

-But it will only work if all sides recognize that everyone in this industry is vested in safety; not just Americans.
+But it will only work if all sides recognize that everyone in this industry is invested in safety—not just Americans.